 Dr. John Jarvis Seabrook

-He served the community as a pastor, educator, institution builder, and served as the president of Huston-Tillotson College from 1955 to 1965 (just after the merger of the two colleges took place).
+He served the community as a pastor, educator, institution builder, and worked as the president of Huston-Tillotson College from 1955 to 1965, just after the merger of Huston College and Tillotson College took place in 1955.

 Seabrook was also served several committees and boards: Budget Committee of United Way, the Citizens Committee for Community Improvement, the Community Council of Austin and Travis County, the Long Range Planning Committee, the Citizens Committee on Health and Hospital Needs, the Austin Chamber of Commerce, the budget committee for the Austin Retired Teachers Association, and the Austin Citizens League.
 Using his time as the Chairman of the Brackenridge Hospital board, Seabrook encouraged the City Council to float a bond issue to finish building the new Brackenridge Hospital unit.
 He was also a member of Austin’s first committee on Human Relations, a group that came together to advise and consult with the City Council on matters that involved racial, religious, or ethnic discrimination.